-Illustration of a green alligator on a white background with a red circle and line across.
+Illustration of a green reptile on a white background with a red circle and line across.

 The famous Lacoste Izod crocodile logo contained within an interdictory circle on this button is most likely making a statement against the "preppy" look and lifestyle that rose to popularity during the late 1970s and early 1980s.